 Many people with kidney disease need both an ESA and iron supplements to raise their Hb to a satisfactory level.

 If iron levels are too low, the ESA won’t work well and the person will continue to experience anaemia.
 Some people take iron tablets.
 For others, iron is injected into a vein in the arm, or into the tube thatreturns blood to the body during haemodialysis.
 Another blood test – to measure the ferritin in your blood – should also be done.
 This reflects the iron levels in the body; the higher the better.
 The normal level offerritin is 15–350 mcg/L. Doctors will aim to keep it over 200, with a combination of iron tablets and injections.

-We have a booklet that details the medicines that can be used to help the symptoms of chronic kidney disease (CKD), including anaemia and mineral bone disease.
+The Kidney Care UK information booklet Medicines for anaemia and mineral bone disease gives details of the medicines that can be used to help the symptoms of chronic kidney disease (CKD), including anaemia and mineral bone disease.